 The official language in the UAE is Arabic.
 But, of course, as this is such a diverse country, English, Hindi, Urdu, Farsi, and also Filipino are widely spoken.
 And you`ll be able to get around with English easily.

 And then we come to the culture.
-Even in the biggest cities, it seems that the traditions have gone along with the skyscrapers and shopping centres.
+Even in the biggest cities, it seems that the traditions have gone along with the skyscrapers and shopping centers.
 You`ll find Arabic and Islamic traditions, as well as Bedouin heritage.
-Just travel outside Dubai and Abu Dhabi or visit museums and different events that will reveal you the uniqueness of this country.
+And travel outside Dubai and Abu Dhabi, or visit museums and different events that will reveal to you the uniqueness of this country!

-But as there are so many other nationalities in UAE, locals tolerate other religions.
-But you will hear calls for prayers and see that Arabs follow different ways of socializing, of partnership, etc. Generally, never go insulting Islam, don`t be provocative and enjoy the new culture and practices!
+But as there are so many other nationalities in the UAE, locals tolerate other religions.
+Still, you will hear calls for prayers and see that Arabs follow different ways of socializing, of partnership, etc. Generally, never go insulting Islam, don`t be provocative, and enjoy the new culture and practices!

-Generally, UAE is a safe country to travel to and therefore many tourists choose it.
+Generally, the UAE is a safe country to travel to and therefore many tourists choose it.
 But then there are things you should know before coming to the UAE.
-Firstly, if you are a lady traveler, be cautious as sexual assault can happen.
-Do not travel alone during the dark.
+Firstly, if you are a lady traveler, be cautious as sexual assaults can happen.
+Do not travel alone during the night.

 This is a Muslim country so always respect the law!
 Culture, customs, and rules will be different than you might have used to.
 Be careful if you`re driving as road deaths are in a high number here.
-Speeding is common, while drinking and driving is a criminal offence.
-And, yeah, if you`re stopped by the Emirati police, be very respectful as any bad gestures or rude language can lead you straight to the jail.
+Speeding is common, while drinking and driving is a criminal offense.
+And, yeah, if you`re stopped by the Emirati police, be very respectful!
+Any bad gestures or rude language can lead you straight to jail.
 But if you`re going to the desert areas, be careful and do take 4 x 4 vehicles, and do not travel alone!
 Also, pedestrians should be alert!
 Cross the road on the pedestrian crossing otherwise you might get prosecuted.
-But remember that drivers might not stop by the crossings.
-Also, United Arab Emirates has suspended diplomatic relations to Qatar – so if you wish to travel there after, you should check if it is possible at all.
+And remember that drivers might not stop by the crossings.
+Also, the United Arab Emirates has suspended diplomatic relations with Qatar – so if you wish to travel there after visiting the UAE, check if it is possible at all.

-But before arriving in UAE, check your meds and cosmetics!
-You`ll need to meet UAE`s standards which are quite different.
+But before arriving in the UAE, check your meds and cosmetics!
+You`ll need to meet the UAE`s standards which are quite different from the ones you might know.
 Even some skincare products may contain ingredients that are illegal in this country and you might get criminal charges!
 You can check the UAE Ministry of Health website for this.
-Remember that sentences for drug trafficking include the death penalty.
+Also, remember that sentences for drug trafficking include the death penalty.

 Taxis are available in major cities.
-The cool thing is that it is not too expensive to go around by cab, they have the taxi-meters and can be flagged down on the roadside.
+The cool thing is that it is not too expensive to go around by cab, they have the taxi meters and can be flagged down on the roadside.
 Just keep the small change in your pocket.
 In Dubai, there are some taxis without the meter so you should agree on the price in advance.
-Also, there are air-conditioned, and non-air-conditioned taxis as well as pink female taxis.
-If you wish to go with a taxi for a longer distance, you should also agree on the price first.
+Also, there are air-conditioned, and non-air-conditioned taxis (cheaper ones) as well as pink female taxis.
+If you wish to go by taxi for a longer distance, you should also agree on the price first.

 There is also public transport between the cities, but it is limited.
 There are minivans that run between Dubai and Abu Dhabi.
 If you wish to reach a specific place, the hotel can help you to organize a ride.
 And hotels often have their own minibusses that can bring you to the airport or main landmarks of the city.
 If you wish to go to the desert, take a tour!

-And there is an air-service here as well.
-From UAE you can probably fly to most of the countries on the Planet!
-Therefore, UAE might be one of your stopovers at one point, and if it is so – get out and see at least some of it!
+And there is an air service here as well.
+From the UAE you can probably fly to most of the countries on the Planet!
+Therefore, the UAE might be one of your stopovers at one point, and if it is so – go outside the airport and see at least some of it!

 But what to do and what to see?
-The cities in UAE will amaze you with that incredible architecture, and mosques will leave you speechless!
-UAE has the biggest shopping moles on the Planet from which the first place holds the Dubai Mall with 1,200 retail stores!
-And inside the mall there aren`t only shops but also aquariums and even ski slopes!
-The weekend is actually Friday and Saturday, and then you can go for the party as well!
-Football and cricket is popular, so go for a game!
+Cities in the UAE will amaze you with that incredible architecture, and mosques will leave you speechless!
+The UAE has the biggest shopping moles on the Planet from which the first place holds the Dubai Mall with 1,200 retail stores!
+And inside the mall, there aren`t only shops but also aquariums and even ski slopes!
+The weekend is actually Friday and Saturday, and then you can go to the party as well!
+Football and cricket are popular, so go for a game!
 There are beaches that are worth visiting, and check out the human-made islands, too!
 If you have some bigger savings for your trip, you can go for some tours like e.g. desert tour!

 Food is really affordable in the UAE, and it is also very yummy!
 At first, the UAE cuisine mainly consisted of rice, bread, fish, goat, sheep, and camel meet as well as yogurt and vegetables.
 But, of course, this has been changed over time.
 Now immigrants have brought their cuisine in.
-Here you`ll find traditional food from Iran, India, Philippines, Yemen, etc. And fast-food is becoming more popular as well.
-You can find cheap eateries and luxurious restaurants.
-Try out falafels, kebabs, shawarmas, chabab bread, and others, as well as desserts such as luquaimat, aseeda, etc.
+Here you`ll find traditional food from Iran, India, the Philippines, Yemen, etc. And fast food is becoming more popular as well.
+You can find both cheap eateries and luxurious restaurants.
+Try out falafels, kebabs, shawarmas, Chabab bread, and others, as well as desserts such as luquaimat, aseeda, etc.